Special offer

 Post a Job

-Benefits of offering a floating holiday
+Benefits of offering a floating holiday policy

 Considerations for your floating holiday policy

-When employees can take floating holidays
+When can employees take floating holidays?

-Procedure for requesting a floating holiday
+What’s the procedure for requesting a floating holiday?

 FAQs about floating holidays